Expert Reaction

 This dilemma brings us back to a fundamental question: What is education for?
 In education systems driven by capitalist ideals, climate change education is frequently relegated to the bottom of the priority list.
 What we need is not just a minor adjustment; humanity demands nothing less than a radical transformation of our educational frameworks.
 It is time to rise to the challenge and courageously redefine education.
 As Angela Davis once said we can ‘no longer accept the things’ we cannot change.
 We must change ‘the things we cannot accept.’"

-Michelle Isles is Chief Executive Officer Climate and Health Alliance
+Michelle Isles is Chief Executive Officer of the Climate and Health Alliance

 “Australia’s leadership critical in 2026 to safeguard health and survival under 1.5 degrees with a disappointing end to the “implementation COP” in Belém".